Salt Lake City, Utah - December 2, 2025

 Central to WGU’s approach to connecting learning with career outcomes is the Achievement Wallet, a centralized platform that tracks each student’s skills and competencies.
 “Each course defines the skills you’re acquiring,” Morales explained “and we can record your mastery level, whether from coursework, transcripts, or external experiences like apprenticeships.”
 The wallet not only consolidates this information in one place but also links students to relevant opportunities—such as jobs or apprenticeships—based on their skill set and location.

 AI plays a critical role, helping match students to positions, identify gaps in their competencies, and suggest next steps to advance their careers.
 Morales emphasized that this system empowers students to see their progress, understand where they excel, and take proactive steps toward career readiness.
-By integrating skills tracking with real-world opportunities, WGU’s achievement wallet turns digital learning into tangible, workforce-aligned outcomes.
+By integrating skills tracking with real-world opportunities, WGU’s Achievement Wallet turns digital learning into tangible, workforce-aligned outcomes.

 A Diverse, Evolving Student Body